yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/suggestion/suggestion.md

 **Usage:** Refer to [README](suggestionREADME.md).

 P.S. - REMOVE the leading comment AND the second comment, so that you can save the command.
 Otherwise youll get an error!
-Refer to the [Suggestion Read Me](suggestionREADME.md) for an explanation about the configuration variables.
+Refer to the [README](suggestionREADME.md) for an explanation about the configuration variables.

 ```go
 {{/*